Behind the doors of Hà Nội9 min read

 Doors slice our lives into insides and outsides.
 Some doors we open to escape, others we do to welcome.
 But whatever the case, I’d like to think that when one door closes, another one opens somewhere.

-“Ssssst“, the door of the airplane gasps.
-It is the last door that closes behind me in Hà Nội.
+“Ssssst“, the door of the airplane gasps, as the last one that closes behind me in Hà Nội.

 P.S.
 There is no train to where I am headed next. 😀